Documentation Index

 MOVE 'userdatabase' TO 'd:\data\userdatabase.mdf', MOVE 'userdatabase_log' TO 'd:\data\userdatabase.log.ldf'

-1. Add db_owner to the server to be recovered (CDB-MSSQL → CDB-MSSQL)
+1. Add db_owner to the server to be recovered (CDB-MSSQL → CDB-MSSQL).

-Task content, server, and userExecution script descriptions and references T-SQL Query
+Task content, server, and user Execution script descriptions and reference T-SQL Query examples

-• Check AServerAdmin SID
+• Check the AServerAdmin SID

-SELECT SID FROM master.sys.sql_logins WHERE name='AServerAdmin'
+• SELECT SID FROM master.sys.sql_logins WHERE name='AServerAdmin'

-0xB1CFFCE0AEF0234FB49273E7DD713FFA
+• 0xB1CFFCE0AEF0234FB49273E7DD713FFA

-• Restore AServerDB
+• Restore AServerDB (RESTORE)

-• Run as BServerAdmin in the server to be recovered (BServer)
+• Run as BServerAdmin on the restore target (BServer)

-• Run BServerAdmin in the server to be recovered (BServer)
+• Run as BServerAdmin on the restore target (BServer)

-CREATE LOGIN [AServerAdmin] WITH PASSWORD='P@ssw0rd', SID=0xB1CFFCE0AEF0234FB49273E7DD713FFA, DEFAULT_DATABASE=[master], CHECK_POLICY=OFF, CHECK_EXPIRATION=OFF
+• CREATE LOGIN [AServerAdmin] WITH PASSWORD='P@ssw0rd', SID=0xB1CFFCE0AEF0234FB49273E7DD713FFA, DEFAULT_DATABASE=[master], CHECK_POLICY=OFF, CHECK_EXPIRATION=OFF

 GO

-• USE AserverDB
+• USE AServerDB

 GO